Weber Spirit II vs Genesis II: Which Gas Grill to Buy?

 What I'd Buy Today

-Between these two: the Spirit II E-310.
-For most people's actual cooking habits (weeknight family dinners, weekend cookouts, occasional larger gatherings), the three-burner setup is enough, the food quality is the same as the Genesis, and $320 is real money better spent on quality meat or a good wireless thermometer.
+Between these two, I'd buy the Spirit E-310.
+For most people's actual cooking habits, the weeknight family dinners, the weekend cookouts, the occasional bigger gathering, three burners and 424 square inches is plenty, the food quality is the same as the Genesis, and the money you save is better spent on quality meat or a good wireless thermometer.

 ## What to Avoid

-Avoid the Spirit II E-310 if you are regularly cooking for 6 or more people.
-The 424 square inches of primary cooking space gets tight when you are managing steaks, chicken, corn, and vegetables simultaneously for a large group.
-Either move up to the Genesis for the extra surface area, or plan to cook in batches, which adds time and attention that works against the convenience that makes gas grilling attractive in the first place.
+Avoid the Spirit E-310 if you are regularly cooking for six or more people.
+The 424 square inches of primary space gets tight when you are managing steaks, chicken, corn, and vegetables at once for a crowd.
+Either move up to the Genesis for the room, or plan to cook in batches, which adds time and works against the convenience that makes gas grilling attractive in the first place.

 Avoid both of these if you want to smoke food.
 Neither grill produces smoke in any meaningful way.
-Gas grills are fast and convenient.
-They are not smokers.
-If you want the flavor profile of wood-smoked brisket or pulled pork, a pellet grill runs on real wood pellets and produces that result with similar ease of use.
-The best pellet grill guide covers the full field from $500 to $1,500.
+Gas grills are fast and convenient, but they are not smokers.
+If you want the flavor of wood-smoked brisket or pulled pork, a pellet grill runs on real wood pellets and gets you there with similar ease of use.
+The best pellet grill guide covers the full field from entry-level to premium.

 As an Amazon Associate, we earn from qualifying purchases.